CartoDB/carto-selfhosted/README.md

     ```

     - If you have a API KEY for Google Maps you can set it on `REACT_APP_GOOGLE_MAPS_API_KEY` (OPTIONAL step)
+    - In case you want to use your own cloud buckets, read the information in `customer.env` and uncomment the supported provider (AWS S3, GCP Buckets or Azure Buckets).
+Fill in the [credentials](doc/buckets.md).

 6. Run the installation script `./install.sh`
 7. Bring up the environment